-Dispersed among the glass jars of pickled remains and the skeletons long since eviscerated of flesh — are the new art works for a short exhibition.
+Dispersed among the glass jars of pickled remains and the skeletons long since eviscerated of flesh — are the new artworks for a short exhibition.

 It’s very much a sort of “here is some art look at it” type of exhibition, where different people have come up with totally different lumps of art to go on display.

-What brings it together is the sometime tenuous thread linking the art to the museum, although in the case (literally) of the dead dodos it is easier to see how the museum influenced the students.
+What brings it together is the sometimes tenuous thread linking the art to the museum, although in the case (literally) of the dead dodos it is easier to see how the museum influenced the students.